richardszegh/vite-react-boilerplate/README.md

 ## Absolute imports

-Absolute imports are configured for both Vite and for Jest by default.
+Absolute imports are configured for both source code and for tests by default.
 This means you can do:

 ```typescript
 import { someModule } from '@/utils/some-module.util.ts';